HI, I’M AMBER KARNES.

 And while I take safety, consent, and respect very seriously, I also can’t help but be ME – big, loud, tattooed, silly, weird me.
 I like to have fun and show you that moving your body doesn’t have to be a chore.
 It can be full of laughter and joy and personality, too.

 I am a big fan of “yoga in non-yoga places” like libraries, parks, festivals (and the internet!) and I often teach free, accessible classes that work for all bodies.
 I co-created Yoga for All Teacher Training with Dianne Bondy to impart the message of inclusivity and adaptive yoga to teachers all over the world.
 I serve on the Yoga and Body Image Coalition.
-I’m based in Charlottesville, Virginia, and teach workshops and lead retreats all over the place.
+I’m based in Richmond, Virginia, and teach workshops and lead retreats all over the place.

 NEED MY BIO?

-Amber Karnes, founder of Body Positive Yoga, is a ruckus maker, yoga asana teacher, intersectional social justice activist, and a lifelong student of her body.
+Amber Karnes, founder of Body Positive Yoga, is a ruckus maker, activist, yoga asana teacher, and a lifelong student of her body.
 Her commitment to inclusive, adaptive yoga practice empowers thousands of diverse practitioners around the globe.
 Amber is a contributor to Yoga International and serves on the Yoga and Body Image Coalition.
 Through her workshops, retreats, and online yoga and wellness offerings, she seeks to further the message of inclusivity, consent, agency, body positivity, and accessibility for all on and off the yoga mat.
 She blogs at bodypositiveyoga.com.